bfeldman89/jail_scrapers/README.md

+# summary

 About once every hour, a python script scrapes the online jail dockets for nine separate county jails in Mississippi.
 When a booking is detected for the first time, a pdf is created and uploaded to documentcloud.org, and the raw data is programatically entered into the Airtable base.
 The script also keeps track of how long people are listed on the jail dockets to calculate approximate lengths of incarceration.
 A more precise figure for length of incarceration is available for five of the ten jails, for which exact datetimes of release (`DOR`) are provided.
 Occassionally, the initial booking data is updated, and the scraper will update the Airtable accordingly, but a new pdf is not generated for every version of the intake sheet.

+## jails scraped

 jail | abreviation | start date | end date
 ---|---|---|---